Double Degree Cranfield

 Cranfield University is a postgraduate specialist for research and teaching in science, engineering, technology and management with close links to industry and commerce.
 The University has 3,800 students from over 100 countries on two campuses which are both located on the countryside.

 BOKU students are allowed to choose one of the following study programmes: Water, Energy (see especially renewable energy), Environment & Agrifood.
-European partners like BOKU get one full bursary and one 1/2 bursary per year.
-For the person ranked second after the application procedure, this means the tuition fee is only half, for the person ranked first, a waiver of tuition fee will be granted.
 Tuition fees depend on the Master program selected; see website.
-The student who gets only a 50% tuition fee waiver, can apply for additional scholarships, e.g. in the last section here or www.grants.at.
+Students can apply for additional scholarships, e.g. in the last section here or www.grants.at.

 Each study programme is very strictly organised; all the courses are predefined and need to be followed as written in the course information.
 It is NOT possible to pick single courses or to study only for one semester.